pegasystems/pega-helm-charts/charts/pega/README.md

 ### Specifying the PegaRULESReadOnly Datasource Connection

-To configure the PegaRULESReadOnly jdbc datasource, you can use the following parameter in the `values.yaml`:
+To configure the PegaRULESReadOnly jdbc datasource, use the following parameter in the `values.yaml` file:

 Example:
 ```yaml